bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 - dragging the section up and down the list,
 - enabling/disabling a section by ticking it in the list.

+.. note:: You cannot disable the Virtual Machines section.
+You can only move it within the section list.

 .. figure:: _static/NavBar_Adjust.png

 The navigation bar can be hidden or extended using the |hide menu| icon in the upper-left corner.
 The system remembers the main navigation bar position (collapsed/expanded) after login/logout, reloading a page, moving between sections and within the section.